Dear readers of ADxS.org, please forgive the disruption.

 1.3.3.
 The HPA axis (stress axis) of the body

-The HPA axis is the most involved stress system in ADHD.
+The HPA axis is the stress system most involved in ADHD.

-Stress utility-the survival-promoting purpose of stress symptoms
+Stress benefits - the survival-promoting purpose of stress symptoms

 1.3.5.
 The amygdala in the limbic system: the stress conductor